Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

 \end{theorem}

-\begin{proof} The first direction is given by Randal-Williams--Wahl \cite[4.18]{RWW}.
+\begin{proof} The first direction is given by Randal-Williams--Wahl \cite[Example and Proposition 4.18]{RWWarxiv}.
 Assume $A$ has polynomial degree $\le r$ in ranks $>d$.
 Then by \autoref{H3} and \autoref{PropH4FI} we may apply \autoref{cor:CSD&PresentationDeg} with the values $a=k=b=\ell=1$. \end{proof}

-\subsection{$\VIC$--, $\VIC^H$--, $\SI$--modules of finite polynomial degree}
+\subsection{$\VIC(R)$--, $\VIC^H(R)$--, $\SI(R)$--modules of finite polynomial degree}

 In this subsection, we use the connectivity results of \autoref{sechighcon} to prove a vanishing result for the central stability homology of $\VIC^H(R)$--modules and $\SI(R)$--modules with finite polynomial degree for a $R$ a PID.
 More specifically, we will show that the connectivity results of \autoref{sechighcon} establish the hypotheses of \autoref{thm:findeg homology}.
-The second author \cite{Pa2} gave the following reformulation of \con{H4($\ell$,$b$)}.
+We use the following criterion for \con{H4($\ell$,$b$)}.

 \begin{proposition}[Patzt {\cite[Proposition 7.10]{Pa2}}] Assume \con{H3($k$,$a$)} and let $b\ge \max(k,a)$.
-Then the condition \con{H4($\ell$,$b$)} holds if for every $m$--simplex $\tau \in (K_m\G)_{n+1}$, the intersection
+Then the condition \con{H4($\ell$,$b$)} holds if for every $(m-1)$--simplex $\tau \in (K_{m-1}\G)_{n+1}$, the intersection